top of page

 Medieval Wanderings

 Some women are just a note or a chapter in a manuscript.
-Yet the mere fact that a monk in a dark ages monastery felt the need to mention them reveals that they did something exceptional.
+Yet the mere fact that a monk in the dark ages felt the need to mention them reveals that they did something exceptional.
 They rose, they spoke out, they acted, their name mentioned, perhaps with some unease, in the rooms of power.

 Often, their memory was tainted, and the sources about them polarised, so uncomfortable patriarchy was with their mere existence.
 A few found support in the Church and were turned into saints.
 An even smaller number became legends, their names on everyone’s lips: Galla Placidia, Adelaide of Burgundy, Theophanu, Matilda of Tuscany, Eleanor of Aquitaine.

-Through my blog, I try to pay some of these incredible women their due, shaking the dust off their memories, sharing visuals of their world, snippets about their life, and the occasional travel tip in their footsteps.
+Through my blog, I try to pay some of these incredible women their due, shaking the dust off their memories, sharing visuals of their world, snippets about their lives, and the occasional travel tip in their footsteps.

 My fiction